artk0de/Robotto/README.md

 # Getting started
 ## Before install
-To use this framework you need MongoDB install.
+To use this framework you need MongoDB installed.
 Please [visit MongoDB website](https://docs.mongodb.com/manual/installation/) for more information.

 ## Install
 ```bash